pford68/slf4js/README.md

 ![Build Status](https://travis-ci.org/pford68/slf4js.svg?branch=master)
 [![npm version](https://badge.fury.io/js/slf4js.svg)](https://badge.fury.io/js/slf4js)

-slf4js wraps specific logger implementations, whether browser-based or server with a standard logger interface.
+I have used versions of this logger in many of my projects, both on the client (with Browserify) in angularjs projects and in Node modules and applications.

-The job of performing the logging is delegated to the specific logging implementations, slf4js mostly provides the interface and throttles the logger implementations to behave more like loggers such as log4j. which I like.
+slf4js wraps specific logger implementations with a standard logger interface.
+The job of performing the logging is delegated to the specific logging implementations, slf4js mostly provides the interface and coerces the logger implementations to behave more like loggers such as log4j. which I like.
 In this way, you can swap out loggers easily, which you can't do if you sprinkle code for a specific logger implementation throughout your code.